ddev/ddev-typo3-solr/README.md

-# Apache Solr (standalone)
+# Apache Solr Add-On for DDEV (standalone)

-This add-on provides a Solr standalone (no cloud) service for ddev and creates Solr cores according to the configuration defined in `.ddev/apache-solr/config.yaml`.
+This DDEV add-on provides a Solr standalone (no cloud) service for DDEV and creates Solr cores according to the configuration defined in `.ddev/apache-solr/config.yaml`.

-Because some Solr integrations (e.g. TYPO3 Solr) do not work in cloud mode this add-on was created.
+This add-on is meant to be a simple integration for DDEV, as it does not work with Solr Cloud and only for Solr standalone.
+Most web projects use Solr in standalone-mode so this add-on simulates this behaviour for local environments.

 ## Installation